Full Fibre 100

 All contracts now last 18 months.
 Sky's packages aren't restricted by a fair-usage policy or any traffic management.
 Plus, you'll be able to stay online when you're out and about thanks to free and unlimited public wi-fi access at hotspots via the Sky WiFi app.

-Sky now offers just three packages.
+Sky now offers just four packages.
 The standard broadband 'Essential' package has an average speed of 11Mbps, and its widely available fibre package 'Superfast' has an average speed of 59Mbps.

-Speedier 'Ultrafast' broadband is also available in limited areas - this has an average speed of 145Mbps.
+Speedier broadband is also available in limited areas - the 'Ultrafast' deal has an average speed of 145Mbps, while 'Ultrafast Plus' has an average speed of 500Mbps.